line/promgen/README.md

 # What is Promgen?

 Promgen is a configuration file generator for [Prometheus](http://prometheus.io).
-Promgen is a web application written in Ruby and can help you do the following jobs.
+Promgen is a web application written with [Django] and can help you do the following jobs.

 * Create and manage Prometheus configuration files
 * Configure alert rules and notification options

-See the [Promgen introduction slides](http://www.slideshare.net/tokuhirom/promgen-prometheus-managemnet-tool-simpleclientjava-hacks-prometheus-casual) for more details.
+See the [Promgen introduction slides][Slides] for more details.

 ## Promgen screenshots